nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 ![Screenshot (140)](https://github.com/nisrinfrh/google_project/assets/157531427/260c80c0-d095-4fb6-848f-e52a115660b4)

-### Summary of Findings

-In the exploration,The analysis indicates that

-**.The bike share service is  quite popular with the users as it has 68% of them as subscribers.**
-**.Subscribers use Cyclistic more on weekdays and  mostly start their rides from 06:00 AM TO 09:00 Am and from 03:00 Pm  TO 05:00 Pm  which could indicate they use it to go to work in the morning and back home in the evening  , while for Casual
-The day with the most rides is Saturday and Sunday ,and mostly start their rides after 12:00pm and after 07:00pm untill 09:00 pm.**

-**.The longest ride is  minutes which is about 23 hours and the shortest ride is**

-**. cll station are the most used station by Cyclistic riders.**

-**.The Average of tripduration for Casual is 48.3 Minutes, and  for ember is 15.81 Minutes.**

 ### Key Insights for Presentation
 For the presentation, I focus on the usage of the service by users according to their user category .
 Istart by introducing a new column called *start_hour* that extracts the hour of the day when the users use the service.
 This is an important insight because it could help the service providers know what time of day to do repairs or maintenance for their bikes with affecting their users negatively. plotted it on a *Line  chart*  to visulize most popular hour :-